Colombian conflict: 1960s

 During this period, the main conflict in Colombia was between leftist guerillas and the central government.
-Key concerns included access to land, the battle between communist and capitalist ideologies, and the marginalisation of peasant populations.
+Key concerns included access to land, the battle between communist and far-right ideologies, and the marginalization of peasant populations.

 In the early 1960s, Colombian Army units loyal to the National Front began to attack peasant communities.
-This happened throughout Colombia with the Colombian army considering that these peasant communities were enclaves for bandits and Communists.
+This happened throughout Colombia, with the Colombian army deeming these peasant communities as enclaves for bandits and communists.
 It was the 1964 attack on the community of Marquetalia that motivated the later creation of FARC.
 Despite the infantry and police encirclement of the villages inside Marquetalia (3500 men swept through the area), Manuel Marulanda managed to escape the army cordon.

-Unlike the rural FARC, which had roots in the previous Liberal peasant struggles, the ELN was mostly an outgrowth of university unrest and would subsequently tend to follow a small group of charismatic leaders, including Camilo Torres Restrepo.
+Unlike the rural FARC, which had roots in the previous Liberal peasant struggles, the ELN was mostly an outgrowth of university unrest.
+It would subsequently tend to follow a small group of charismatic leaders, including Camilo Torres Restrepo.

 Both guerrilla groups remained mostly operational in remote areas of the country during the rest of the 1960s.

 The Colombian government organized several short-lived counter-guerrilla campaigns in the late 1950s and early 1960s.
-These efforts were aided by the U.S. government and the CIA, which employed hunter-killer teams and involved U.S. personnel from the previous Philippine campaign against the Huks, and which would later participate in the subsequent Phoenix Program in the Vietnam War.
+The U.S. government and the CIA aided these efforts, which employed hunter-killer teams and involved U.S. personnel from the previous Philippine campaign against the Huks, who would later participate in the subsequent Phoenix Program in the Vietnam War.

 1970s

 By 1974, another challenge to the state's authority and legitimacy had come from the 19th of April Movement (M-19), leading to a new phase in the conflict.
-The M-19 was a mostly urban guerrilla group, founded in response to an alleged electoral fraud during the final National Front election of Misael Pastrana Borrero (1970–1974) and the forced removal of former President Gustavo Rojas Pinilla.
+The M-19 was a mostly urban guerrilla group, founded in response to an alleged electoral fraud during the final National Front election of Misael Pastrana Borrero (1970–1974) against former President Gustavo Rojas Pinilla.